lyulouisa/Website_AIHQ_rating/docs/source/windows.rst

-Set up the Website for Windows
+Set up the Website for Windows System
 ===============================

 Set up the Python Environment